eroux/Dunhuang-unicode/README.md

 This repository contains a Unicode version of the current state of the Tibetan [manuscript of Dunhuang](http://idp.bl.uk/).
 It comes from two main sources:

 - [Old Tibetan Documents Online](http://otdo.aa-ken.jp/)
-- work by Brandon Dotson for his book [Old Tibetan Annals](http://verlag.oeaw.ac.at/The-Old-Tibetan-Annals)
+- work by Brandon Dotson for his work on [Tibetan Kingship](http://www.kingship.indologie.uni-muenchen.de/index.html)

 The tags in the text have been removed and the safest option have been taken, but it still contains mistakes and unknown blocks.